Top 9 Uses of Augmented Reality in Manufacturing [2023 Edition]

 Problem: Today, enterprises seek options to collaborate better and bond with their teams through solid communication.
 However, poor team communication will lead to employee frustration, inefficient workflows, and unplanned downtimes.

 Solution: With real-time AR assistance, you can facilitate communication with your on-site and off-site teams.
-Not only does it lead to better collaboration, but it also strengthens bonds with your teammates.
+Not only does it lead to better remote collaboration, but it also strengthens bonds with your teammates.
 It helps them work efficiently, deliver results through end-to-end assistance from experts, and get information within a given timeline.

 4. Product Line Development

 Problem: Deployment of quality products is one of the crucial points in product line development.
 An enterprise cannot take the risk of any faulty section as it can hurt the rest of the line and can lead to damaged products, poor-quality products, or unplanned downtimes.

 Solution: With AR’s remote visual assistance, you allow your workforce to share information and make informed decisions to overcome hurdles.
 The on-site team can receive assistance from any part of the world.
 They can also review product line batches and conduct internal audits, remote inspections, and real-time MROs to finely tune production processes.

 Problem: One of the most effective ways for new technicians and engineers to learn their job is to get acquainted with experienced workers.
 But unfortunately, the training capabilities of many enterprises have been stretched thin.
 The main reason for it is the retirement of experienced and skilled technicians.

 Solution: However, with AR, you can hire mentors and trainers from around the world to train your employees and make them aware of the latest industry trends and initiatives.
 They can also train their workforce through 3D AR Annotations of complex machines, digital manuals, step-by-step SOPs, and guides.
 This way, you can help to upskill and reskill your workforce.